Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 How do I know if biohacking is actually working or if it is just placebo?

 Objective metrics are the primary defense, but a few additional strategies help.
-First, regression to the mean: if you start an intervention during a particularly bad week, you would expect to improve regardless of the intervention.
-Run your baseline tests during a normal or slightly above-average period, not your worst week.
+First, regression to the mean: if you start an intervention during a particularly bad week, you would expect to improve regardless of the intervention, so run your baseline tests during a normal or slightly above-average period, not your worst week.
 Second, washout periods: after stopping an intervention, wait 7-14 days before retesting, because some supplements linger and some cognitive adaptations take time to reverse.
-Third, try a single-blind design where possible: have someone else prepare your supplement and a placebo (identical capsule) and track results without knowing which week you took which.
+Third, try a single-blind design where possible: have someone else prepare your supplement and an identical-looking placebo and track results without knowing which week you took which.
 This is impractical for most people but sharply clarifies placebo from real effect for high-cost decisions.
 If your reaction time dropped 5% or more consistently across three test sessions, that is a real signal.

 This article is part of our Wellbeing and Focus complete guide.